apex/up/Readme.md

 ## Pro Features

-Up Pro is $20/mo USD for unlimited use, with no additional cost per team member.
-Up Pro is currently in early-access alpha, please use the "up-early-adopter-57AAA8693354" coupon for 50% off indefinitely.
+Up Pro is **$20/mo USD** for unlimited use within your company, with no additional cost per team member.
+Up Pro is currently in early-access alpha, please use the **up-early-adopter-57AAA8693354** coupon for 50% off indefinitely.
 Head over to [Subscribing to Up Pro](https://up.docs.apex.sh/#guides.subscribing_to_up_pro) to get started.

+Note that the following Pro features are currently available:

+ - Encrypted env variables
+ - Alerting

 ![Pro edition features](assets/features-pro.png)